SCIENTISTS OPINION

 Paul J. Rosch, MD

-Claims that mobile phones pose no health hazards are supported solely by Specific Absorption Rate (SAR) limits, safety standards that have been written by the telecommunications industries decades ago based on studies they themselves funded.
-They have made the erroneous assumption that the only harm that could come from RF emissions from mobile phones would be thermal or heating action, since such non-thermal fields cannot have biological effects.
-The late Dr. Ross Adey refuted this three decades ago by demonstrating that very similar RF fields, with certain carrier and modulation frequencies that had insufficient energy to produce any heating, could cause the release of calcium ions from cells.
-Since then, numerous research reports have confirmed that non-thermal fields from mobile phones, tower transmitters, power lines and other man-made sources can significantly affect various tissues and physiological functions.
+Likewise, claims that cell phones do not pose any health hazards.
+They are supported only by Specific Absorption Rate (SAR) limits.
+In addition, these safety standards, which have been drafted by the telecommunications industries decades ago, based on studies that they themselves financed.
+They have also made the erroneous assumption that the only harm that could come from radiofrequency emissions from cell phones would therefore be a thermal or heating action, since such non-thermal fields cannot have biological effects.

-This gigantic experiment on our children and grandchildren could result in massive damage to mind and body.
-With the potential to produce a disaster of unprecedented proportions, unless adequate precautions are implemented immediately.
-At the same time, it must be acknowledged that the new electromagnetic therapies have been shown to benefit stress-related disorders ranging from anxiety, depression and insomnia to arthritis, migraines and tension headaches.
-As demonstrated in Bioelectromagnetic Medicine, they can be much safer and more effective than drugs, so we should avoid being overzealous.
+It could result in massive damage to mind and body .
+With the potential to produce adisaster of unprecedented proportions.
+Unless proper precautions are implemented immediately.
+At the same time, it should be recognized that the new electromagnetic therapies have been shown to benefit stress-related disorders.
+These range from anxiety, depression and insomnia to arthritis, migraines and tension headaches.
+As demonstrated in Bioelectromagnetic Medicine, they can be much safer and more effective than drugs, so we must avoid acting overzealously.

 Samuel Milham MD, MPH